-Lisa Mahony is an American contemporary fine artist, creating color filled, textural paintings in oil.
+Lisa Mahony is an American contemporary fine artist, creating color filled, textural paintings in digital paint & oil paint.

 Phone: (805) 625-0782

 Born in Hollywood California, Lisa grew up with a lot of freedom.
 One of her favorite memories was talking her parents into letting her go on the famous Friday Sunset rides with around 20 people.
 “We would ride through the hills of Hollywood down into Burbank for dinner with the sun setting behind us.
 I would bring a sack dinner and eat with my horse, Dr. Pepper.
 Everyone else would eat in the Mexican restaurant or at the bar” she says laughing.
 “Sometimes, people felt bad for me being the only kid on the ride amidst all these couples and groups but I was too happy to care.
 I didn’t talk to anyone and no one talked to me”, Lisa remembers.
 “Starting a ride at sunset, riding through the night, under the stars was magical ”.
 Lisa was eight years old and did it every Friday night for a year and a half.
 It helped her see the changing landscape, connect with her horse Dr. Pepper and simply be happy alone, amongst others.
 She had an eclectic childhood living in the bustling city, taking dance, flute and ice skating lessons while spending her vacations camping on Vancouver Island, Canada.
 All of these experiences have shaped her paintings into searching out different subjects: rural, urban or pure landscape.
 “I love painting boats, cars, bridges, historical places and now I am starting to paint animals.
 Her first one is Sandpiper Silhouettes a grand digital painting that is 30”x 30”.
 I am very proud of this painting because the birds were tricky since they are only a few strokes.